senanu/b40/docs/labs/primary_literature.md

 In Bio 40, you will be required to write formal lab reports and incorporate citations from primary literature.
 What makes literature "Primary"?

 The main way that scientists communicate their findings to one another is via publication in peer-reviewed journals.
 The journal may be a publication of a professional society, such as the American Society of Microbiologists.
 Regardless of its affiliation, journal articles are sent from the author(s) to the editor.
 The editor finds several people with expertise in the field, and asks them to peer-review the article.
-If the reviewers judge that the article makes an important contribution to the field, thee journal will publish it.
+If the reviewers judge that the article makes an important contribution to the field, the journal will publish it.

 Most journal articles that go through this process are considered primary literature because the article is a **first-hand description of research done by the authors.** A primary literature article actually looks a lot like a fancy lab report.
 It has:
 * Title